-A report has been made of gross misconduct in College under the Student Performance Management Procedures.
+A report has been made of gross misconduct in College or misconduct resulting in police involvement under the Student Performance Management Procedures.
 Being suspended is not an assumption of guilt or the allegation is true.
 Suspension gives us time as an organisation to look into the allegation or incident thoroughly and issue the appropriate sanctions.